protesilaos/my-website/_commentary/2022-09-20-comment-prior-notes.md

 ## Annex with another comment

-I had the following exchange with another correspondent whose name shall remain private.
+**UPDATE 2022-09-23 15:49 +0300:** I had the following exchange with another correspondent whose name shall remain private.
 It is shared with permission.

 * * *